Are we really designed for eating meat?

 "Weird world records: bizarre entries in the Guinness Book of World Records"

-We need to look at our anatomy, biology and physiology and all that says we are designed for something else and not meat.
+We need to look at our anatomy and psychology and all that says we are designed for something else and not meat.

 The fact that we do not produce our own Vitamin C tells us that we are extremely connected to fruits, berries and vegetables.
 According to one source, the gene for producing Vitamin C stretches back 60 million years which is still inactive.
 So for 60 million years we have not produced our own Vitamin C which requires the consumption of fruits, berries and vegetables in order to survive or we may die from scurvy.